 putting the vegan chicken parm together

-Since the vegan seitan chicken needs to bake, this a perfect opportunity to prep the other components of this vegan chicken parmesan.
+Since the vegan seitan chicken needs to bake, this is a perfect opportunity to prep the other components of this vegan chicken parmesan.
 I’m using thin spaghetti in this recipe.
 You’ll want to prep your pasta according to the box’s instructions.

 Once the vegan chicken is done baking, plate it on top of the cooked spaghetti with the marinara sauce mixed in.
-Spoon a bit of marinara sauce ontop of the vegan chicken, and top it all off with fresh basil and more grated vegan parmesan.
+Spoon a bit of marinara sauce on top of the vegan chicken, and top it all off with fresh basil and more grated vegan parmesan.
 The more vegan cheese the better!
 This is seriously the best vegan chicken parmesan.
-The setain gives this dish so much texture.
+The seitan gives this dish so much texture.
 The homemade marinara is tomatoey, herby, and full of Italian flavor.
 And of course, the Violife vegan parmesan is so cheesy and salty!

 tips & tricks